mummer4/mummer/README.md

         stdout  a list of exact matches.
 Varies depending on input, refer to the manual specified in the description above.

-        NOTES:
+**Notes:**

-        Many thanks to Stefan Kurtz for the latest mummer version. 'mummer' now behaves like the old 'mummer2' program by default.
-The -mum switch forces it to behave like 'mummer1', the -mumreference switch forces it to behave like 'mummer2' while the -maxmatch switch forces it to behave like the old 'max-match' program.
+Many thanks to Stefan Kurtz for the latest mummer version. `mummer` now behaves like the old `mummer2` program by default.
+The -mum switch forces it to behave like `mummer1`, the -mumreference switch forces it to behave like `mummer2` while the -maxmatch switch forces it to behave like the old `max-match` program.

-   ** mummerplot **
+###mummerplot

-        DESCRIPTION:
+**Description:**

-        mummerplot is a perl script that generates gnuplot scripts and data collections for plotting with the gnuplot utility.
+`mummerplot` is a perl script that generates gnuplot scripts and data collections for plotting with the gnuplot utility.
 It can generate 2-d dotplots and 1-d coverage plots for the output of mummer, nucmer, promer or show-tiling.
 It can also color dotplots with an identity color gradient.

         USAGE:
         mummerplot  [options]  <matchfile>